roytang/blog/content/quotes/tic.md

 ### 517

-<hunter> minsan surprise lang sa gabi on the way back from dinner
+&lt;hunter&gt; minsan surprise lang sa gabi on the way back from dinner

-<hunter> it felt like nature's rage
+&lt;hunter&gt; it felt like nature's rage

 ---